With a Bang (Case Closed)

 The 36th tankōbon of Case Closed released by Viz Media on October 12, 2010 where the majority of the individual chapters of the arc is encapsulated.
 Tokyo Tower appears in the background and is an important setting in the story arc.

-With a Bang, entitled as lit.
-"The Trembling Metropolitan Police Headquarter and 12 Million Hostages" (揺れる警視庁 1200万人の人質, Yureru Keishichō: Sennihyakumannin no Hitojichi) in its original Japanese publication, is the 107th story arc of the Japanese manga series Case Closed, which is referred to as lit.
-Great Detective Conan, officially translated as Detective Conan (名探偵コナン, Meitantei Konan) in Japan.
+With a Bang, entitled as "The Trembling Metropolitan Police Headquarter and 12 Million Hostages" (揺れる警視庁 1200万人の人質, Yureru Keishichō: Sennihyakumannin no Hitojichi) in its original Japanese publication, is the 107th story arc of the Japanese manga series Case Closed, which is referred to as Great Detective Conan, officially translated as Detective Conan (名探偵コナン, Meitantei Konan) in Japan.
 The arc follows Conan Edogawa as he works with the Tokyo Metropolitan Police Department to catch a bomber.

 The arc spanned 6 chapters which were published in Shogakukan's Weekly Shōnen Sunday magazine.
 They were later encapsulated into tankōbon volumes 36 and 37 which were released in Japan on February 18, 2002 and April 18, 2002 respectively.
 The arc was later adapted into the anime series as episode 304 which was broadcast by Nippon Television Network System on January 6, 2003.

 Viz Media localized and published the two volumes on October 12, 2010 and January 11, 2011.
 Volume 36 appeared on the New York Times Manga Best Sellers list during the week ending on October 24, 2010.